Variables in Python

 # class = "Reserved word"

-1. Use descriptive names — let the variable name indicate its purpose
+1. Use descriptive names: let the name say what it's for

 Python 3.13

-1. Use snake_case style for variables (lowercase words separated by underscores)
+1. Use snake_case (lowercase words joined by underscores)

 Python 3.13